Our Impact

 Josephine’s Place continues to grow by word-of-mouth and because of the support of the City of Elizabeth, the county of Union, local agencies, the Elizabeth schools, and surrounding areas.
 In 2022 alone, over 200 new women came through our doors.

 Women are respected and encouraged here.
 The women feel Josephine’s Place is like a second home — one in which they can express themselves and acquire skills to be better equipped to meet the challenges of daily life.
-Here women have:
+Here women:

-- Received job training and as a result, learned to write their resumés, received certificates in homecare, and have been promoted at work because of their improved English skills.
+- Receive job training and as a result, learned to write their resumés, received certificates in homecare, and have been promoted at work because of their improved English skills.

-- Found their voice.
+- Find their voice.
 Too many of the women have been subjected to domestic violence.
 Here, they have built up confidence to seek their rights and move away from those situations.

-- Obtained their U.S. citizenship.
+- Obtain their U.S. citizenship.
 In 2022, for instance, six women became new U.S. citizens and seven more were granted their permanent residency.

 - Become entrepreneurs.
 Women have learned about starting and running a business and become entrepreneurs to earn extra income for their families.